gebn/Brush/README.md

  - You only ever need to require `Brush.php`; Brush has an autoloader, which will take care of other includes for you.
  - The `Draft` class represents a paste not yet submitted to Pastebin.
 It has setters allowing you to configure every possible option for your new paste, including expiry, format and visibility.
  - The `Developer` class represents a developer account.
-A developer instance needs to be provided for all interaction with the Pastebin API.
+An instance needs to be passed in all situations where Brush could interact with the Pastebin API.
- - Brush validates drafts before attempting to send them to Pastebin.
-If an error is detected (e.g. no content set), then a `ValidationException` will be thrown when attempting to `paste()` the draft.
+ - When `paste()` is called on a draft, Brush checks for basic errors before attempting to send the draft to Pastebin.
+If an error is detected (e.g. no content set), a `ValidationException` will be thrown.
+ - All exceptions thrown by Brush extend `BrushException`.
+This allows you to easily handle every single possible error in a single `catch` clause, or use multiple clauses for more fine-grained handling.
- - Once a draft is `paste()`d, Brush will return a `Paste` object.
-This contains all information about the paste, including as its key, URL and expiry date.
+ - Once a draft is `paste()`d, Brush automatically creates and return a `Paste` object without any further interaction with the Pastebin API.
+This object contains all information about the paste, including its key, URL and expiry date.
  - For a complete method reference, see [METHODS.md](METHODS.md).

 ### Create a private paste

-Private pastes require a user account, but Brush makes this easy to set up.
+Private pastes must have an account associated with them, but Brush makes this easy to set up:

 ``` php
 require '../Brush.php';